Converting a Panel Van Into a Campervan / Motorcaravan

 Kitchen Toilet and Wardrobe PHOTO GALLERYClick thumbnail to view full-size

-The Wardrobe, Water Tank, Leisure Battery, And Garage Unit
+Adding a Wardrobe, Water Tank, Leisure Battery, and Garage Unit to a Camper

 After having got the toilet sorted out I could now measure and have a rough idea of how much space I could allocate to each item, this will be different to every van conversion, anyway I had bought this 75 lt water tank blue with red cap which could be fitted several ways, standing up or laid down flat, I decided on the laid down flat version and to then build my wardrobe above it.
 This gave me a wardrobe of 21" wide and 27" deep, which when compared with the wardrobe in our swift kon tiki was within the useful range.